El Yaque

 Food and Drink

 The best restaurant in El Yaque is Sharks.
 They also have excellent drinks.
-Try the Barfly; it’s a passion fruit Caipirinha.
-There is also an Italian place in the main street in El Yaque.
-The pizza is ok but they have fresh gnocchi and pasta, and they make a magnificent Carpaccio.
+Try the Barfly; its passion fruit, Caipirinha.
+There is also an Italian place on the main street in El Yaque.
+The pizza is ok, but they have fresh gnocchi and pasta, making a magnificent Carpaccio.
 Deliras Food at the El Yaque Plaza makes great lunch.
 They have fresh juices, and their salads and burgers are splendid.
-If you like Sushi, I highly recommend eating at UMI Sushi in Porlamar (40min drive from El Yaque).
+Finally, I highly recommend eating at UMI Sushi in Porlamar (a 40min drive from El Yaque) if you like Sushi.
 The sushi there is cheap and amazing.
 So are the drinks.

 Nightlife

 The only late nightlife place in El Yaque is the Beach Bar.
-People usually have a drink before somewhere else (I recommend Sharks) and then party at Beach Bar.
-If you are adventurous, you can go out in Porlamar.
-My favourite place is Aartefatto (right next UMI Sushi).
-It starts around 11pm.
+People usually drink before somewhere else (I recommend Sharks) and then party at Beach Bar.
+However, if you are adventurous, you can go out in Porlamar.
+My favourite place is Aartefatto (right next to UMI Sushi).
+It starts around 11 pm.
 They often have life bands or a DJ.
-It’s pretty laid back and depending on the day it’s either Rock, Reggae or electronic music.
-Other places in Porlamar are Green Martini, Ugly Tuna, Bora Bora.
+It’s pretty laid back, and depending on the day, it’s either Rock, Reggae or electronic music.
+Other places in Porlamar are Green Martini, Ugly Tuna, and Bora Bora.

 No Wind?

 Surfing is also very popular.
 Best beaches are Playa Parguito and Playa Guacuco.
-You can also go Horse-riding (Macanao Peninsula), hike in the mountains, diving, snorkeling, take boat trips to other islands like Coche, Los Frailes, Cubagua, go shopping in Porlamar, SUP, Yoga, Mountain Biking.
+You can also go Horse-riding (Macanao Peninsula), hike in the mountains, dive, snorkelling, take boat trips to other islands like Coche, Los Frailes, Cubagua, and go shopping in Porlamar, do SUP, do Yoga, Mountain Biking.

 Internet